 Parties making submissions need to quote the file reference number and direct the submission to the Crown Lands case officer whose details are found within the advertisement.

-© State of New South Wales through the Department of Trade and Investment, Regional Infrastructure and Services 2013.
+© State of New South Wales through the Department of Industry—Lands & Water, 2022.

 This publication is copyright.
 You may download, display, print and reproduce this material in an unaltered form only (retaining this notice) for your personal use or for non-commercial use within your organisation.
-To copy, adapt, publish, distribute or commercialise any of this publication you will need to seek permission from the NSW Department of Trade and Investment, Regional Infrastructure and Services.
+To copy, adapt, publish, distribute or commercialise any of this publication you will need to seek permission from the NSW Department of Industry.

-Disclaimer: The information contained in this publication is based on knowledge and understanding at the time of writing.
-However, because of advances in knowledge, users are reminded of the need to ensure that information upon which they rely is up to date and to check currency of the information with the appropriate officer of the NSW Department of Trade and Investment, Regional Infrastructure and Services or the user’s independent advisor.
+The information contained in this publication is based on knowledge and understanding at the time of publishing (December 2022).
+However , because of advances in knowledge, users are reminded of the need to ensure that the information upon which they rely is up to date and to check the currency of the information with the appropriate officer of the Department of Industry or the user’s independent adviser.